Thursday, December 7, 2023

 A Glimpse of Yala Sri Lanka Biodiversity

-Yala National Park occupies an evergreen forest, where thorny shrubs are common here.
+Yala National Park occupies a dry mixed evergreen forest where thorny shrubs are common here.
 The Park is rich in wet monsoon, dry monsoon, semi-deciduous and thorny forests, as well as grasslands, swamps, lagoons, and sandy coastal ecosystems.
 It is home to 44 species of mammals, including Sri Lankan elephants, Deer, leopards, and sloth bears.

 Yala is also one of the largest leopard parks in the world at present.
 According to reports, about 150 elephants and 40 leopards are seen annually in Zone One alone.
-Currently, these bears, leopards, elephants, and wild buffaloes are threatened with extinction.
+Currently, these bears, leopards, and elephants are threatened with extinction.
 It is also said that the elephant population in the park changes from time to time due to migrating herds.

-In addition, Yala National Park is home to about 21 species of freshwater fish and 47 species of reptiles, six of which are indigenous to Sri Lanka.
+In addition, Yala is home to about 21 species of freshwater fish and 47 species of reptiles, six of which are indigenous to Sri Lanka.
 Crocodiles can be seen in almost every moat in the park.
-It is also home to carnivorous birds such as the sea eagle and the lake eagle.
-There are also considerable species of birds.
+It is also home to carnivorous birds such as the White-bellied sea eagle and the Crested Serpent eagle.
 There are about 130 resident birds and about 30 migratory birds that can be seen around the park.
 Most bird species live near reservoirs.

 Eagle on tree branch Yala National Park